-Week 4 (Feb 8 - 14): Study Design
+Week 4 (Feb 7 - 13): Study Design

-- 1. Bernard Chapter 5 - 2.
-Henry, D., R. Bales, and E. Graves (2007).
+1. Bernard Chapter 5

+2. Henry, D., R. Bales, and E. Graves (2007).
 Ethnography in Evaluation: Uncovering Hidden Costs and Benefits in Child Mental Health.
 Human Organization 66 (3): 315-326.

-\\\ Assignment due Feb 14th: Look through any newspaper or popular magazine (i.e., NOT an academic journal!) to find a report about some innovative social/organizational program (this can be within your topic of applied interest, or anything- a new bilingual education reading program, a program to introduce some new technology, a recycling program, health-education program, a business corporation's new management plan, etc).
+Assignment due Feb 14th: Look through any newspaper or popular magazine (i.e., NOT an academic journal!) to find a report about some innovative social/organizational program (this can be within your topic of applied interest, or anything- a new bilingual education reading program, a program to introduce some new technology, a recycling program, health-education program, a business corporation's new management plan, etc- as long as your part would be demonstrably anthropology).
 Now imagine that you get hired by an agency to evaluate the success or failure of the innovative program.
-In 2-3 pages, briefly describe the program and how your team would go about evaluating it.
-Your team should specify one key dependent variable that the program seeks to affect.
-Describe how your team would measure this dependent variable, and how your team would assess whether the program had any affect on it.
-Hint: Make sure you've read the Bernard chapter about experimental design, and can relate what you'd do to Figures 5.1a - 5.1h before attempting this!
+In 2-3 pages, briefly describe the program and how you would go about evaluating it.
+As part of this you should specify one key dependent variable that the program seeks to affect.
+Describe how you would measure this dependent variable, and how you would assess whether the program had any affect on it.
+What confounds or threats to validity might your study face?
+Hint: Make sure you've read the Bernard chapter about experimental research design, and can relate what you'd do to Figures 4.1a - 5.1h before attempting this!

-Week 5 (Feb 15 - 21): Sampling
+Week 5 (Feb 14 - 20): Sampling